restechnica/semverbot/README.md

   * no need to maintain the version in two places, e.g., both a package.json file and git tags
 * `sbot` is ready to be used in pipelines out of the box

+Note: it is still possible to use `sbot` and file-based versioning tools side-by-side

 ### Convenience

 * `sbot` is designed to be used by both developers and pipelines